A4-Tacks/jqpack/README.md

-Package a simple jq dependency tree into a single file
+Package a simple [jq-lang] dependency tree into a single file

 # Example